Here are five things you should know about data engineering:

 Data Engineering: What Are the Responsibilities?

-Data engineers set up and maintain the data infrastructures that support business information systems and applications.
-They might work with something small, like a relational database for a mom-and-pop business—or something big, like a petabyte-scale data lake for a Fortune 500 company.
+Data engineers set up and maintain the data infrastructures that support e-commerce information systems and applications.
+They might work with something small, like a relational database for a small online retailer—or something big, like a petabyte-scale data lake for a Fortune 500 retail company.

-As part of their responsibilities, data engineers design, build and install the data systems.
-These systems fuel machine learning and AI analytics.
+As part of their responsibilities, data engineers design, build and install data systems.
+These systems fuel machine learning and e-commerce AI analytics.
 They also develop information processes for a whole host of data tasks.
-These include data acquisition, data transformation, and data modeling, among others.
+These tasks include data acquisition, data transformation, and data modeling.

 Whether it's a one-person show or a larger team, the field of data engineering includes the following positions:

-- The Data Architect: Data architects design data management systems for an entire organization, or specific parts of it.
+The Data Architect: Data architects design data management systems for an entire e-commerce organization or specific parts of it.
 Their work allows data systems to ingest, integrate, and manage all the required sources of data for business insights and reporting.
-The work of a data architect may need in-depth knowledge of SQL, NoSQL, and XML, among other systems and tools.
+The work of a data architect may rely on in-depth knowledge of SQL, NoSQL, and XML, among other systems and tools.

-- The Database Administrator: Database administrators help design and maintain database systems.
+The Database Administrator: Database administrators help design and maintain database systems for e-commerce companies.
 They ensure that database systems function seamlessly for all users in an organization.
 Database administrators optimize databases for speed.
-They also ensure that updates don't interfere with workflow, and sensitive information is secure.
+They also ensure that updates don't interfere with workflow and that sensitive information is secure.

-- Data scientists use statistical modeling and other tools to analyze data.
-Data engineers focus on building the required infrastructure for generating and preparing data for analysis
+Data scientists use statistical modeling and other tools to analyze e-commerce data.
+Data engineers focus on building the required infrastructure for generating and preparing data for analysis.

-- Data scientists work closely with key decision-makers for carving out a data strategy.
-Data engineers work closely with data scientists to make high-quality data available to them
+Data scientists work closely with key decision-makers in an e-commerce enterprise to carve out a data strategy.
+Data engineers work closely with data scientists to make high-quality data available to them.

-- Data scientists are responsible for generating insights.
-Data engineers are responsible for building and maintaining pipelines that feed data to the data scientists
+Data scientists are responsible for generating e-commerce insights.
+Data engineers are responsible for building and maintaining pipelines that feed data to the data scientists.

-Data scientists carry out many responsibilities in modern enterprises.
-For instance, helping Facebook show you targeted ads, teaching robotic vehicles to drive themselves, and helping Netflix recommend the perfect movies.
+Data scientists carry out many responsibilities in modern e-commerce enterprises.
+For instance, helping online retailers show targeted ads or product recommendations.
 Their work gives companies tremendous competitive advantages.
-For example, Netflix is saving $1 billion a year due to better customer retention through data analytics.
+For example, retaining more customers through data analytics.

 Data scientists specialize in statistical modeling and machine learning technology.
-They develop graphical displays, dashboards, and other methods to share vital business intelligence with decision-makers in an organization.
-However, every data scientist needs access to quality data, and hence, the need for data engineers.
+They develop graphical displays, dashboards, and other methods to share vital business intelligence with decision-makers in an e-commerce organization.
+However, every data scientist needs access to quality data—hence, the need for data engineers.

 Now, let's say the train conductor wants to deliver a payload somewhere that doesn't have an established railway line.
 The conductor needs the railway network builders to connect the train to the new destination.
-The railway builders architects will study the terrain.
-They'll decide if it's better to go around, over, or tunnel through any mountains in the way.
-They'll, probably, build bridges over rivers.
-They'll use all the tools available to them to build a railway line that connects the train to the new destination.
+The railway builders and architects will study the terrain.
+They'll decide if it's better to go around, go over, or tunnel through any mountains in the way.
+They'll probably build bridges over rivers.
+They'll use all the tools available to create a railway line that connects the train to the new destination.

-To put it simply, data scientists interact with data by writing queries.
+Data scientists interact with data by writing queries.
 They are responsible for creating dashboards for insights and developing machine-learning strategies.
-They also work directly with decision-makers to understand their information needs and develop strategies for meeting these needs.
-Data engineers build and maintain the data infrastructures that connect an organization’s data ecosystems.
+They also work directly with decision-makers to understand their information needs and develop strategies for meeting them.
+Data engineers build and maintain the data infrastructures that connect an e-commerce organization’s data ecosystems.
 These infrastructures make the data scientist's work possible.

 What Skills Should a Data Engineer Have?

 Ultimately, the acquisition of skills and knowledge is a career-long process.
-Yes, you'll need to be an expert in certain topics and programming languages (as your job requires).
+Yes, you'll need to be an expert in particular topics and programming languages (as your job requires).
 But you also need to be an expert at looking up information.
 For example, you might need an SQL statement to perform a specific action.
-SQLZoo might be a good place to look for that information.
 Similarly, you might need to brush up on MapReduce when analyzing a large data set featuring a parallel, distributed algorithm on a cluster.

-Broadly speaking, here are 11 knowledge areas you'll develop during the course of your career as a data engineer:
+Broadly speaking, here are 13 knowledge areas you'll develop during your career as a data engineer:

 Data engineers need expertise in the following programming languages as a bare minimum:

-- SQL: To set up, query, and manage database systems.
-SQL is not a "data engineering" language per se, but data engineers will need to work with SQL databases frequently.
+SQL: To set up, query, and manage some e-commerce database systems.
+SQL is not a "data engineering" language per se, but data engineers will likely need to work with SQL databases frequently.

-- R: To analyze data, and set up statistical models, dashboards, and visual displays.
-Like Python, this is an important language for data science and data engineering.
+R: To analyze data and set up statistical models, dashboards, and visual displays.
+Like Python, R is an important language for data science and data engineering.
 It's especially useful for data analysis and machine learning applications.

 4) Data Warehouses